Hirosvk/slack_ttt/docs/reflection.md

 ## Why Slack?
 - successful app with huge user base
 - leader of messaging app(open source -> facilitate collaboration)
-- exceptionally respectful to candidates --> it shows the high level of care the company provides to other aspect of the business like taking care of customers, employees, and quality of the products.
-- respect was evident from the pricing model, too.
 - so many different technologies(C++, PHP, JS, Go, Swift, C#, etc....)
 - I am looking for a place where I can work for 5+ years, where I can keep challenging myself.
 - as skilled entry-level engineer, I see a huge growth opportunity

+- exceptionally respectful to candidates --> it shows the high level of care the company provides to other aspect of the business like taking care of customers, employees, and quality of the products.
+- respect was evident from the pricing model, too.
+- has a great deal of empathy beyond making money.

 ## Why Slack now?
 - I took a risk and learned software engineering